| | | | | | |

 Arriving at the Estate of Versailles

-The drive to the estate of Versailles took less than an hour.
-Like our other plans, we booked our Passport tickets in advance.
-Tickets were available on site for purchase, but the wait time for entry was much longer.
-There were many advance tickets options available on the website.
-Advance options included Château de Versailles, the Château and Gardens, the Passport to the entire estate, Music in the Gardens, the Small Train for getting to the outbuildings, and the evening Light Show.
-We chose the Passport tickets giving us access to the Château, Gardens, and the Grand Trianon estate.
+The drive to the Estate of Versailles took less than an hour.
+As with our other plans, we booked Passport tickets in advance.
+While tickets were available for purchase on-site, the wait times for entry were significantly longer.
+The Versailles website offered a variety of advance ticket options, including access to the Château de Versailles, the Château and Gardens, the Passport for the entire estate, Music in the Gardens, the Small Train for easier access to the outbuildings, and the Evening Light Show.
+We opted for the Passport tickets, which granted us access to the Château, the Gardens, and the Grand Trianon estate.

 The Château

-The Petite Trianon, was built nearby as a gift for Marie-Antoinette from Louis XVI on his accession to the throne.
-Although we did not view the Petite Trianon we know it was quite a bit smaller than the Grand Trianon and features a picturesque English garden.
+After admiring the Grand Trianon, we learned that the Petite Trianon was built nearby as a gift for Marie-Antoinette from Louis XVI upon his accession to the throne.
+Though we didn’t visit the Petite Trianon on this trip, we knew it was significantly smaller than the Grand Trianon and featured a beautiful English garden, adding to its charm and intimacy.

-The Small Stables are just across the road from the Large Stables.
-Although the name speaks otherwise, the Small Stables are identical in size and design.
-They are no longer used as stables, but house the Research and Restoration Centre for Museums of France and the Sculptures and Mouldings Gallery.
-Although we did not visit the Sculptures and Mouldings Gallery, the exhibit includes replicas of Greek and Roman sculptures along with original sculptures from the gardens of the Palace of Versailles.
+Located just across the road from the Large Stables, the Small Stables are, ironically, identical in size and design despite their name.
+Though no longer used as stables, they now house the Research and Restoration Centre for Museums of France as well as the Sculptures and Mouldings Gallery.
+While we didn’t visit the Sculptures and Mouldings Gallery, the exhibit showcases replicas of Greek and Roman sculptures, along with original sculptures that once adorned the gardens of the Palace of Versailles, offering a rich collection of classical art.

 August 15th